A slender erect shrub to 1.5 metres high (but usually shorter) – spreading to 1 metre across, usually with several erect and well-separated branches.

 It has a natural range mainly in coastal NSW, moving just into the tablelands regions, north from Conjola and Ettrema Creek, north along the coast into SE Queensland where the northern extent in Fraser Island.

 It grows in sclerophyll shrublands and heath as well as open dry sclerophyll woodland and forest on sandy soils (usually sandstone-based).
 It can also be found on shale-sandstone transtions, laterite and enriched sandy soils.

-Leaves are mid to dark green to about 6 mm long and 4 mm wide with an almost heart-shape and tapering apex.
+Epacris spp. have simple leaves which are either generally alternate but arranged in a condensed fashion on the stems in overlapping arrangements or scattered; and with parallel venation which can be best seen on the undersides.
+Sometimes, the base of leaves clasps the stem.
+In this species, leaves are mid to dark green to about 10 mm long and 4 mm wide with an almost heart-shape and conspicuous tapering apex.
 The leaves are very crowded on the stem and it creates a very interesting texture when run through the hand.
 The foliage is somewhat prickly.
 The branchlets are woolly.

-Produces a small capsule c.
-2 mm long.
+Epacris spp. produce a small capsule which, in this species, is to 2 mm long.

 The flowers contain nectar and are frequented by honey-eating birds.

 Very nice architectural plant in terms fo foliage.